peter75977/Analysis-of-USDx-and-ETFs/README.md

  USDx has negatively correlation with ETFs: QQQ, XLE, XLV <br />

- QQQ, XLE, XLV are highly correlated, which means that portfolio should avoid keeping more than one of these three ETFs
+ QQQ, XLE, XLV are highly correlated, which means that portfolio should avoid keeping more than one of them

   ![alt text](https://github.com/peter75977/Analysis-of-USDx-and-ETFs/blob/main/SEAS%206401-etf-usdx-project/README_IMG/USDx_Corr_img.png)

- USDx has the lowest risk and moderate expected ruturn QQQ has the highest risk and highest expected ruturn
+ USDx has the lowest risk and moderate expected ruturn <br />

+ QQQ has the highest risk and highest expected ruturn
   ![alt text](https://github.com/peter75977/Analysis-of-USDx-and-ETFs/blob/main/SEAS%206401-etf-usdx-project/README_IMG/Risk_img.png)